realworldocaml/book/en/compiler-output-formats.md

 ### Modules and separate compilation

+The OCaml module system enables smaller components to be reused effectively in large projects while still retaining all the benefits of static type safety.
-The OCaml module system composes software components by explicitly defining type signatures for a collection of functions.
-We explained the basics of using source files and modules in [xref](#files-modules-and-programs).
-The module language that operates over these signatures also extends to advanced functionality such as functors and first-class modules, described in [xref](#functors) and [xref](#first-class-modules) respectively.
+We covered the basics of using modules earlier in [xref](#files-modules-and-programs).
+The module language that operates over these signatures also extends to functors and first-class modules, described in [xref](#functors) and [xref](#first-class-modules) respectively.

-We'll now discuss how the compiler implements this functionality in more detail.
-Modules are essential for larger projects that consist of many files (also known as *compilation units*).
-It's impractical to recompile every source file when making local changes, and the module system is designed to minimize such recompilation and encourage code reuse.
+This section discusses how the compiler implements them in more detail.
+Modules are essential for larger projects that consist of many source files (also known as *compilation units*).
+It's impractical to recompile every single source file when changing just one or two files, and the module system minimizes such recompilation while still encouraging code reuse.

 #### The mapping between files and modules

-Compilation units are just special cases of OCaml modules and signatures.
-The relationship between them can be explained directly in terms of the usual module system.
+Individual compilation units provide a convenient way to break up a big module hierarchy into a collection of files.
+The relationship between files and modules can be explained directly in terms of the module system.

 Create a file called `alice.ml` with the following contents.